tim-honchel/successful-startup/README.md

 BUnit test project.
 Contains unit tests for the methods in the Presentation layer.

 ## Learning Process
-As a junior developer, I created this application to integrate and reinforce my understanding of various technologies and principles.
+As a developer, I created this application to integrate and reinforce my understanding of various technologies and principles.
 Therefore, I decided to document the process, including my mistakes and lessons learned.
 I also used explanatory comments as often as possible for why classes and lines of code are necessary.
 These can serve as references when building projects in the future.

 ### API
 At first, I injected 2 API classes (read-only and write-only) into the presentation layer, with parameterized context factory and mapper constructors that were also injected in the configuration class.
 Each API implemented all the necessary repositories and called their methods.
 Later, I decided it was better to create a separate API layer between the presentation and data layers, with controllers and endpoints.
 I created a service so the presentation pages could make API calls.